Filter Options

 How much does a 5-day Masai Mara safari cost?

 “Prices for a 5-day Masai Mara safari vary greatly.
 As a starting point, you can expect to pay around US$100 to US$150 per person per day for the cheapest budget camping safari, up to more than US$500 per person per day for a high-end luxury safari.
 At the lower end of the price scale, these estimates may or may not include the cost of any air transfers and the daily entry fee into the Masai Mara National Reserve (US$80 per adult per day).
 Remember that not all Masai Mara safaris take place within the reserve, although budget safaris are only possible in a few of the conservancies.
-Variables that will impact upon the cost of your tour include the season in which you travel (high season and its prices run from June to October and December to March), the type of accommodation you choose and the type of safari.
-For the latter, there are expensive private safaris, cheaper group safaris and self-drive safaris which come in a range of options.”
+Variables that will impact upon the cost of your tour include the season in which you travel (high season and its prices run from June to October and December to March), the type of accommodations you choose and the type of safari.
+For the latter, there are expensive private safaris, cheaper group safaris and self-drive safaris, which come in a range of options.”

 6